sdito000/Spotipydataproject/index.md

 ## A Puzzle // Initial Observations

-Taki Taki is the number one hit in November of 2018, while Easy on Me is the number one hit in November of 2021.
+"Taki Taki" is the number one hit song in the first week of November, 2018; while "Easy on Me" is the number one hit song in the first week of November, 2021.
 As we can notice with these audio features, the two hit songs are quite different.

 How are they different from a data analyst’s standpoint?
 “Taki Taki” has a high valence and “Easy on Me” has a lower valence.
 This shows that any level of valence could climb up the charts.

-Another key difference is the energy levels, as “Taki Taki” clearly has a higher energy standing.
+Another key difference is the energy levels, as “Taki Taki” clearly has a higher energy standing compared to "Easy on Me"

 Also, we see some sort of correlation with energy and danceability, which we want to explore further.

-From comparing and contrasting these two #1 songs, we notice an irrelevance of speechiness here.
+From comparing and contrasting these two #1 songs, we notice an irrelevance of speechiness.
 Adele has a very low speechability as opposed to a relatively higher speechability in DJ Snake’s song.
-But when you listen to the music, it seems like Adele is singing more, while “Taki Taki” seems more instrumental.
+But when you listen to the music, it seems like Adele is *talking* more, while “Taki Taki” seems more instrumental.
 Our objective for studying speechiness was to see if more or less singing was more desirable to the human ear.
 But, this analysis shows that speechability measures do not help to explain our objective, as Adele’s top song is characterized by her lyrics.

-The only answer to our initial question that can be drawn from this comparison is that Both songs have high danceability, so that might contribute to the popularity of a song.
+The only answer to our initial question that can be drawn from this comparison is that both songs have high danceability, so we came to the conclusion that danceability is an essential factor in predicting song popularity.

-We will explore that further.

 ### More Examples

 ![WhatsApp Image 2021-12-04 at 10 28 24 AM (2)](https://user-images.githubusercontent.com/91945641/148684312-e8f53094-9f5c-4e63-95ae-32ae70ca7752.jpeg)
 ![WhatsApp Image 2021-12-04 at 10 28 25 AM (1)](https://user-images.githubusercontent.com/91945641/148689454-a1d97e7a-2ca7-4779-910a-dcf493bc3d61.jpeg)

-The top song in November of 2019 is "Dance Monkey" by Tones and I and the top song in November 2020 is "positions" by Ariana Grande.
+The top song in the first week of November, 2019 is "Dance Monkey" by Tones and I and the top song in first week of November, 2020 is "positions" by Ariana Grande.

 # _**Methodology**_
 After compiling our data into Excel sheets, we ran descriptive statistics utilising Excel’s features.
-We calculated the mean, medium, maximum & minimum values as well as standard deviation on the audio features we selected I.e. tempo, valence, danceability, energy, loudness & speechiness for 2018-21.
+We calculated the mean, medium, maximum and minimum values as well as standard deviation on the audio features we selected I.e. tempo, valence, danceability, energy, loudness & speechiness for 2018-21.

 <img width="1117" alt="Screen Shot 2022-01-13 at 12 34 25 PM" src="https://user-images.githubusercontent.com/91945641/149331116-adc7d7b0-434d-47df-8ed0-b9eea649ea66.png">